biicode/docs/c++/gettingstarted.rst

 3. Build and run your program
 ---------------------------------
-Lets check that everything is fine by building and running the hello world aplication.
+Lets check that everything is fine by building and running the hello world application.

 .. code-block:: bash